arshiarezaei/course-net/spring2021-1/README.md

 ### Due: Saturday, May 15

-This assignment includes 2 parts: *TCP and UDP implementation* and *Access Control List (ACL)* .
+This assignment includes 2 parts: the *TCP and UDP implementation* and a *Access Control List (ACL)* .
 Both parts assume that you possess basic networking knowledge and some familiarity with the P4 language.
 Please take a look at the [P4 language spec](https://p4.org/p4-spec/docs/P4-16-v1.1.0-spec.pdf).
 We use P4_16 in this assignment.